-The Gymkhana Club in Chiang Mai hosts tennis courts, squash, a cricket field, pétanque field and billiards(this room only for members), a surprisingly cheap restaurant and a nine-hole golf course.
+The Gymkhana Club in Chiang Mai hosts tennis courts, squash, a cricket field, a pétanque field and billiards(this room is only for members), a surprisingly cheap restaurant and a nine-hole golf course.
 Then there is a driving range and coaching available.
 There are also lockers.

-An under-visited place in Chiang Mai.
+Conclusively, Gymkhana is an under-visited place in Chiang Mai.
 Even if you don’t play any sports, sitting down under the 150 years old rain tree makes a great break from the hectic city outside.
 A true green oasis!

 And for the golf course, remember the dress code.
-No jeans, make sure your shirt has a collar.
-For all the details please see the sign in the slideshow above.
+No jeans; make sure your shirt has a collar.
+For all the details, please see the sign in the slideshow above.